Baron Vaea: Prime Minister of Tonga

-Baron Vaea applied for retirement from government and civil service in the early 1990s.
+Baron Vaea of Houma applied for retirement from government and civil service in the early 1990s.
 However, soon after submitting his retirement application, King Tāufaʻāhau Tupou IV appointed Vaea as Prime Minister of Tonga.
 Vaea's predecessor, Fatafehi Tu'ipelehake had resigned from office in 1991 due to declining health.
-He took office on 22 August 1991, becoming the 12th Prime Minister of Tonga since 1876.
+He took office on 22 August 1991, becoming the 12th prime minister of Tonga since 1876.

-Vaea served as Prime Minister under King Taufa’ahau Tupou IV from 1991 and 2000.
-He attended the inaugural Pacific Alliance Leaders Meeting (PALM) in 1997, a gathering of Pacific Island Forum nations spearheaded by Japan to enhance cooperation between the Japanese and Pacific Islands governments.
+Vaea served as prime minister under King Taufa’ahau Tupou IV from 1991 and 2000.
+He attended the inaugural Pacific Alliance Leaders Meeting (PALM) in 1997, a gathering of Pacific Islands Forum nations spearheaded by Japan to enhance cooperation between the Japanese and Pacific Islands governments.
 Each of Vaea's successors has attended following meetings since 1997.

-Vaea's resignation from office was accepted by King Tupou in 2000, and Vaea was able to retire from government at the age of 78.
+Vaea's resignation from office was accepted by King Taufa'ahau Tupou IV in 2000, and Vaea was able to retire from government at the age of 78.
 With a career in the Tongan government and civil service spanning 54 years, Vaea remains one of Tonga's longest serving civil servants.